pyeventsourcing/eventsourcing/docs/topics/domain.rst

             if self.confirmed_at:
                 self._pickup(at)
             else:
-                raise Exception("Order is not confirmed")
+                raise RuntimeError("Order is not confirmed")

         @event("PickedUp")
         def _pickup(self, at):